 Shoot me.
 I can hear my sister say, you get off that mountain right now!

 I am begging the NPS to send a ranger to tell me, “No, ma’am you CAN go up that Dome!
-It won’t take long and I can shield you from wind, rain, AND lightening.”
+It won’t take long and I can shield you from wind, rain, AND lightning.”
 He never came.

 I see hikers coming down.
 I see hikers going up.
 I know what I want to do.
 I know what I have to do.
 Surge has already started to walk away, alone, down a trail with no views.
 I look at TF.
 I concede that I won’t tell her to go up since the rain is now on us, and the thunder is louder.

 We head out.
 Our adventure is cut short.
-We drive to Glacier Point where Missy Surge is all of a sudden re energized and taking pictures over the rail.
+We drive to Glacier Point where Missy Surge is all of a sudden re-energized and taking pictures over the rail.
 A group of people begins to sing “How Great Thou Art,” and I find myself along with them.
 TF weeps at the beauty of it all.

 We realize that God places us where He wants us to be because we need to be there at that time.
 Surge found her own strength and courage.
 I am convinced that if there had been no storm that day, she would have made it completely to the top, one step, one crawl at a time.
 She has the energy and power within her.
 TF and I were just there as Surge protectors.

-She now knows that she is stronger than she thought and can try again later, when she is ready.
+She now knows that she is stronger than she thought and can try again later when she is ready.
 For that, we all deserve a cheeseburger.

 Thanks for being my friends.